October 28, 2019

 - Visit your dentist at least every six months for a checkup and cleaning

-- Follow all treatments as recommended, completing any recommended treatment plans (like multiple deep cleanings for gum disease treatment)
+- Follow all treatments as recommended, completing any recommended treatment plans from your dentist (like multiple deep cleanings for gum disease treatment)

 Meet the Practice

-Rocky Mountain Periodontal Specialists, L.L.C. is a dental practice specializing in periodontics and dental implants.
-With three periodontists on staff and a committed team of assistants, hygienists, and coordinators, they take periodontal care to the next level.
+Rocky Mountain Periodontal Specialists, L.L.C. has three periodontists on staff and a committed team of assistants, hygienists, and coordinators to take periodontal care to the next level.
 To learn more about the link between periodontal and cardiovascular health or to schedule an appointment for you or someone you love, contact the office by phone or through their website.

 No comments yet.